leap-project/leap-project.github.io/synthesizing-data.md

 * Private synthetic data generation from adversarial GAN training (using the PrivGAN framework, found [here](https://arxiv.org/abs/2001.00071v3))

-* Evaluate the utility impact of adding differential privacy to synthetic data generation for strong privacy guarantees
+* Evaluate the utility impact of adding differential privacy to synthetic data generation for stronger privacy guarantees

 * Creating synthetic datasets in a Federated Learning setting